kadena-io/pact/docs/pact-reference.md

 ### Yield and Resume

 A step can yield values to the following step using [yield](#yield) and [resume](#resume).
-In public, this is an unforgeable value as it is maintained within the blockchain pact scope.
-In private this is simply a value sent with a RESUME message from the executed entity.
+In public, this is an unforgeable value, as it is maintained within the blockchain pact scope.
+In private, this is simply a value sent with a RESUME message from the executed entity.

 ### Pact execution scope and `pact-id`